codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 -   [GitLab](#permissions-for-gitlab)
 -   [Bitbucket](#permissions-for-bitbucket)

+!!! tip
+    You can grant some administrative permissions to any organization member by assigning that member the [Organization Manager role](#the-organization-manager-role).

 To list and manage the members of your Codacy organization, see the [Managing people](managing-people.md) page.

 ## Permissions for GitHub

-The table below maps the GitHub Cloud and GitHub Enterprise roles to the corresponding Codacy permission levels and the operations that they're allowed to perform:
+The table below maps the GitHub Cloud and GitHub Enterprise roles to the corresponding Codacy roles and the operations that they're allowed to perform:

 <table>
   <thead>